Płotowo

-Płotowo is a village in the administrative district of Gmina Bytów, within Bytów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km south-west of Bytów and 85 km west of the regional capital Gdańsk.
+Płotowo (Platenheim) is a village in the administrative district of Gmina Bytów, within Bytów County, Pomeranian Voivodeship, in northern Poland.
 It is located on the shore of Duża Boruja Lake in the region of Kashubia.

 History

 In 1867, it had a population of 117, solely Catholic by confession.

 During the German invasion of Poland, which started World War II in September 1939, the Germans carried out arrests of local Polish leaders and activists (see Nazi crimes against the Polish nation).
 The seven-member family of Chamier-Gliszczyński fled persecution to Borzechowo, but they were also captured there by the German police, then imprisoned in Starogard Gdański and murdered in the Szpęgawski Forest.